IBM/Hybrid-Cloud-Applications-and-Services/README.md

 A hybrid cloud model blends elements of both the private and the public cloud, and gives users choice and flexibility to run apps and services across on-premises systems and the cloud.
 In the simplest terms, the hybrid model is primarily a private cloud that allows an organization to tap into a public cloud when and where it makes sense.
 This code shows you how to expose your on-premise applications and services to public cloud, and vice versa.

-We first deploy an on-premise application and database on local machine.
-This simulates an on-prem environment behind a firewall.
-Thereafter we leverage public cloud services to create a  secure tunnel and expose the application APIs.
+We first deploy an on-premise application and database on a local machine.
+This represents an on-prem environment behind a firewall.
+Thereafter we leverage public cloud services to create a  secure tunnel and expose your on-premise application outside your coporate firewall.
 Moving beyond, we show how the on-prem application can leverage public cloud application services.

-You learn the end-to-end process, starting with building your application server and database docker images leveraging WebSphere Liberty and CouchDB, deploying the sample Airline application and creating a Secure Gateway and setting up the API Connect service on IBM Bluemix to expose your application APIs.
-We then show how we can leverage our publi Weather service API on Bluemix to tie into the on-premise airline application.
+We follow the end-to-end process, starting with building your application server and database docker images leveraging WebSphere Liberty and CouchDB, deploying the sample Airline application on-premise.
+We also show how we can leverage our public Weather service API on Bluemix to be consumed by the on-premise airline application.

-In the second scenario, we move the sample Airline application to public Bluemix, and then show how your application running on public cloud can acccess your on-premise resources like database etc.
+In the second scenario, we move the sample Airline application to a public cloud, in this case Bluemix, and then show how your application running on public cloud can acccess your on-premise resources like database etc.

 ## Included Components
 - [CouchDB](http://couchdb.apache.org)